peterlembke/labs/public_html/notification/README.md

 The Notification API require an HTTPS address.
 The browser need to trust the domain or else it will block the Notification API.

 Use the [ROX](https://github.com/peterlembke/rox) local development environment to get HTTPS on your URLs.
-Follow the instructions [here](../../rox/images/web/certificates/README.md) to get it working with notifications in different browsers.
+Follow the instructions [here](https://github.com/peterlembke/rox/blob/main/images/web/certificates/README.md) to get it working with notifications in different browsers.

-## Example how it looks like
+## Example #1 - How it looks like

 In the Safari browser